 Saturday September 17, 2016

-Celebrate the beginning of fall with our fourth annual Farm Harvest Festival at Squire Valleevue Farm!
-Guests will have an opportunity to see what our Farm Food Program has produced for Bon Appétit, CSA and Farmer Markets.
+Celebrate the beginning of fall with our seventh annual Farm Harvest Festival at Squire Valleevue Farm!
+Guests will have an opportunity to see what our Farm Food Program has produced for Bon Appétit, local restaurants and CSA program.

 Where: Squire Valleevue Farm - 37125 Fairmount Blvd.
 Hunting Valley